 - Our hospice team consists of extremely well trained individuals; from the medical aspect through the mental health end.

-- We’ve worked with hospice clients of all ages.
+- We’ve worked with hospice patients of all ages.

 - A variety of special situations reminds you that we understand individuals and their distinct needs.

-- We offer bereavement support for everyone who was an important part of our hospice client’s life.
+- We offer bereavement support for everyone who was an important part of our hospice patient’s life.

 No matter how you look at it, if you are from the Monticello area we are truly a step above what you most expect when it comes to hospice care.
 We will help you determine if you are eligible for hospice and guide you along the way.
 You are not alone.

-Example 1: A client is under hospice care for cancer but may also have diabetes.
-Hospice care covers the cancer area of treatment & care while the client’s regular insurance will cover continued diabetes care (insulin shots, etc.).
+Example 1: A patient is under hospice care for cancer but may also have diabetes.
+Hospice care covers the cancer area of treatment & care while the patient’s regular insurance will cover continued diabetes care (insulin shots, etc.).

 Example 2: Typical time for hospice care is up to 6 months.
 If a patient continues to decline in health by the end of the 6 months the patient can be “re-certified.”
 Your hospice provider will provide you with information, remain involved in paperwork, etc. should the hospice care continue to be needed due to continued decline in health.